Reverse ETL enables any team, from sales to product, to access the data they need within the systems they use.

 Data transformation is about taking your data and making it usable for different purposes.
 This can involve aggregating data from multiple sources, pivoting data to change the perspective or even just cleansing records to remove inaccuracies.

 For instance, you can combine data transformations with the Reverse ETL process to make data from a legacy system compatible with a new system.
+Another big use case is anonymizing data for privacy compliance.

 4. Data Quality